-MSE 45 - Properties of Materials | Fall 2017
+MSE 45 - Properties of Materials | Fall 2019

-Instructor: Lane W. Martin Lecture: 10 Evans, MWF 12:00-1:00PM
+Instructor: Lane W. Martin Lecture: Birge 50, MWF 12:00-1:00PM

-Email: lwmartin@berkeley.edu

-Office: 375 Hearst Mining Building

-Office Hours: Monday 3:30-4:30PM, Thursday 3:00-4:00PM

-Course Website: bCourses

-Graduate Student Instructors:

-Zilun Gong (aarongong@berkeley.edu; Office hour: Wed.
-1:00-2:00PM, 105|106) Sahar Saremi (s.saremi@berkeley.edu; Office hour: Tue.
-11:30AM-12:30PM, 102) Clarissa Towle (ctowle@berkeley.edu; Office hour: Thurs.
-5:00-6:00PM, 101|103)

-All GSI office hours will be in 350 HMMB

-Text: Materials Science and Engineering: An Introduction, William D. Callister, Jr. and David G.

-Rethwisch, 9th Edition, Wiley: Hoboken, NJ (2014).

-This is the same book used in Spring 2016, Fall 2016, and Spring 2017.

-References: A number of texts are on reserve at the Engineering Library, including:

-Materials Science and Engineering: An Introduction (9th Ed., 2014), W. D. Callister, Jr. and D. G. Rethwisch (our book)

-- Materials Science and Engineering: An Introduction (8th Ed., 2010), W. D. Callister, Jr. and D. G. Rethwisch - Introduction to Materials Science for Engineers (7th Ed., 2009), J. F. Shackelford (2 copies)

-Prerequisites: Some basic chemistry, physics, and math is all that is required.

-Description & Objectives:

-This 3-unit course consists of three (3) 50-minute lectures each week taught by the head instructor.
+Email: Office: Office Hours: Course Website Iwmartin@berkeley.edu 216 Hearst Mining Building Monday 3:30-4:30PM, Wednesday 9:30-10:30AM bCourses Graduate Stude Instructors: Anshu Agarwal (anshuagarwal@berkeley.edu; OH: Thu.
+2:30-3:30P; 101 102) Dhananjay (DJ) Kamat (djay_kamat@berkeley.edu; OH: Tues.
+5:00-6:00P; 103 104) All GSI office hours will be in 350 HMMB Text: Materials Science and Engineering: An Introduction, William D. Callister, Jr. and David G. Rethwisch, 9 th Edition, Wiley: Hoboken, NJ (2014).
+This is the same book used in F/S 2016, F/S 2017, F/S 2018, and S 2019.
+References: A number of texts are on reserve at the Engineering Library, including: Materials Science and Engineering: An Introduction (9th Ed., 2014), W. D. Callister, Jr. and D. G. Rethwisch (our book) Materials Science and Engineering: An Introduction (8th Ed., 2010), W. D. Callister, Jr. and D. G. Rethwisch Introduction to Materials Science for Engineers (7th Ed., 2009), J. F. Shackelford (2 copies) Prerequisites: Some basic chemistry, physics, and math is all that is required.
+Description & Objectives: This 3-unit course consists of three (3) 50-minute lectures each week taught by the head instructor.
 The long term objectives of this course are to sustain practicing engineers through a career of materials selection, materials design, materials synthesis, materials recycling, materials processing, materials remediation, and materials replacement.
 The course provides broad coverage of the field for non-majors who may not be able to take another course in materials science & engineering, and it serves as the introductory course in the major field, laying the foundation for understanding the relationship between the internal structure of matter and the properties of materials that make them attractive for engineering applications.
 This course will apply basic principles of physics and chemistry to the engineering properties of materials.
 Special emphasis will be devoted to the relationships between microstructure and the mechanical properties of metals, concrete, polymers, and ceramics, and the electronic, magnetic, and optical properties of materials.

-Connection to MSE45L:

-MSE45, is a stand-alone, lecture based course that supports an additional laboratory class MSE45L.
+Connection to MSE45L: MSE45, is a stand-alone, lecture based course that supports an additional laboratory class MSE45L.
 MSE45L is a laboratory-based experience that augments the topics of the MSE45 lecture class with hands-on practical experiences.
-Students taking MSE45 are not required to take MSE45L (although it is recommended), but those taking MSE45L must have already completed of be taking MSE45 concurrently.
+Students taking MSE45 are not required to take MSE45L (although it is recommended), but those taking MSE45L must have already completed or be taking MSE45 concurrently.